 |Website:||Make an appointment with Professor Horak|

-Her book, Girls Will Be Boys: Cross-Dressed Women, Lesbians, and American Cinema 1908-1934 (Rutgers UP, 2016), uses archival research to overturn long-standing assumptions about gender and sexuality in American film history.
-It was chosen as one of the Huffington Post’s Top Film Books of 2016 and a 2016 Choice Outstanding Academic Title.
+Her first book, Girls Will Be Boys: Cross-Dressed Women, Lesbians, and American Cinema 1908-1934 (Rutgers UP, 2016), uses archival research to overturn long-standing assumptions about gender and sexuality in American film history.
+It was one of the Huffington Post’s Top Film Books of 2016, a finalist for 2016 Richard Wall Memorial Award by the Theatre Library Association, and longlisted for the Kraszna-Krausz Best Moving Image Book of 2016..
 Read Horak’s interview about the book in Film Quarterly or listen to her discuss it with Susie Bright.

 Horak’s anthology, Silent Cinema and the Politics of Space (Indiana University Press, 2014), co-edited with Jennifer Bean and Anupama Kapse, won the 2015 Society of Cinema and Media Studies’ Award for Best Edited Collection.